rmaicle/dlang-guide/preliminaries/conventions.md

 {% endhighlight %}

 Also, to make source code displays a little shorter some common source codes lines are not included.
-This avoids syntactic noise that does not necessarily contribute to the actual code being discussed and helps to focus the reader.
+This avoids syntactic noise that does not necessarily contribute to the actual code being discussed.
 The most common candidates for omission are:

 * import module statements
 * program entry point or the function `main()`

-Here is a full blown hello world example that is common.
+Here is a small hello world example.

 {% highlight d linenos %}
 import std.stdio;                       // omitted
+                                        // omitted
 void main() {                           // omitted
     writeln("Hello world!");
 }                                       // omitted
 {% endhighlight %}

-The following code is the result of the omissions made from the above code.
-Those are four (4) lines removed.
+Compare the following code with the one above.

 {% highlight d linenos %}
 writeln("Hello world!");